EvgenyDyshlyuk/Oil_Seep_Detection/README.md

 ![**Image and Mask](https://github.com/EvgenyDyshlyuk/Oil_Seep_Detection/blob/master/figures/image_and_mask.png)

 ## Architechture
-Fully convolutional U-Net architechture was selected for this task.
+Famouse 2015 (https://arxiv.org/abs/1505.04597) fully convolutional U-Net architechture was selected for this task:
 ![**U-Net](https://github.com/EvgenyDyshlyuk/Image_Segmentation_Capstone_Project/blob/master/figures/Unet.png)

+- There are other approaches for Image Segmentation, but full convolutional nets are still very efficient/popular.
+- Some improved approaches for UNet architecture exist as well, including such as when UNet is used on top of e.g. ResNet (pretrained or not), or other famous solutions for better feature extraction.
+- Here I used simple UNet for simplicity at the start of the work on the problem.

 Fully-convolutional implies that it doesn't contain fully-connected layers, but only convolutional, max-pooling, and batch normalization layers all of which are invariant to the size of an image.
 This allows the network to be able to accept images of any size (practically upsampling should be done on the image of even diminsion - so for UNET this implies image size multiple of 2^3 = 8, and for e.g. ResNetUnet image size mulitple 2^5 = 32).
 Convolutional neural nets are not scale-invariant.
 For example, if one trains on the cats of the same size in pixels on images of a fixed resolution, the net would fail on images of smaller or larger sizes of cats.
 In order to overcome this problem, there are at least two methods: